Sandhai Muslims

 The Sandhi/Sindhi Muslims are a community found in the state of Gujarat in India.
-Sandhi Muslims belong to a Samma tribe from Sindh in Pakistan.
+Sandhi Muslims belong to a Samma tribe from Sindh.
 They are one of a number of communities of pastoral nomads found in the Banni region of Kutch.

 Surnames: The Sandhai Muslims have 82 ataks (clans) some of them are:

-Bafan, Rayshipotra, Chaniya, Dal, Gothi, Hala, Halaypotra, Jadeja, Khad, Khakkar, Nareja, Nayi, Othi, Rayasipotra, Samma, Sanejha, Shetha, Solanki, Sumra, Theba, Virsad, and Visiad.
+Bafan, Rayshipotra, Chaniya, Dal, Gothi, Hala, Halaypotra, Jadeja, Khad, Khakkar, Nareja, Nayi, Othi, Rayasipotra, Ravakurada, Samma, Sanejha,Sameja, Shetha, Solanki, Sumra, Theba, Virsad, and Visiad,Mutwa,Node,Jiyeja,.